wescale/k8s-advanced-training/network-policies/README.md

 # Step 1 - Deny all traffic

-Create network policies to deny all ingress traffic for namespaces `ingress-nginx` and `application`.
+Create network policies to deny all ingress traffic for namespaces `kube-system` and `application`.

 Ensure the application is not accessible from your web browser.
 # Step 2 - Allow traffic to the proxy